 Georgia Highlands College is proud to provide educational opportunities within Northwest Georgia and welcomes all applicants for admission.
-Apply online at http://www.highlands.edu or use the college paper application available from any Georgia Highlands College campus or site.
+Apply online at http://www.highlands.edu or use the college paper application available from any Georgia Highlands College location.

 Applications and all additional required materials and/or documents should be sent to the college no later than the published deadline for the semester in which the student intends to enroll.
 Semester deadline information is available from the Office of Admissions, from each campus administrative office, and from the admissions website.

 Because the college might find it necessary to cease accepting applications for a specific semester, all applicants are encouraged to apply, or to reapply following a previous enrollment at the college, well in advance of the deadline.
-Late applicants are considered at the discretion of the Director of Admissions.
+Late applicants are considered at the discretion of the Director of Admissions and Registrar.